Steble Fountain

-The Steble Fountain stands in William Brown Street, Liverpool, England, to the west of Wellington's Column.
+The Steble Fountain stands on William Brown Street in Liverpool, England, to the west of Wellington's Column.
 It is recorded in the National Heritage List for England as a designated Grade II* listed building.
 It was donated to the city by a former mayor to fill a vacant plot to the west of the column.
+For much of the 2010s and 2020s, the fountain has needed repair and has not functioned.